NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Message Types and Their Meanings ###

-There are different kind of messages in OmniBackup:
+Before we go any further, you may want to know that other than regular logs there are different kind of messages in OmniBackup which may appear on screen, system logs or mail reports:

 * <code>DEBUG</code> it's for development purpose only, so you should not see any message of this kind.
 * <code>ERROR</code> some error happened, but the program is able to continue.